-• declaring all token gifts (has a value less than \$50) with the exception of a modest box of chocolates (which are not part of a hamper) or a small bunch of flowers which are known as Exemption Token Gift (ETG) and are offered as a one-off gift, non-token (has a value of \$50 or greater) offers of gifts, benefits and hospitality.
-The declaration of all offers of gifts, benefits and hospitality and ETG's which are cumulative from the same source in a 12 month period must be made irrespective of whether the offer is accepted or not;
+- declaring all token gifts (has a value less than \$50) with the exception of a modest box of chocolates (which are not part of a hamper) or a small bunch of flowers which are known as Exemption Token Gift (ETG) and are offered as a one-off gift, non-token (has a value of \$50 or greater) offers of gifts, benefits and hospitality.
+The declaration of all offers of gifts, benefits and hospitality and ETG's which are cumulative from the same source in a 12 month period must be made irrespective of whether the offer is accepted or not; - declining non-token offers of gifts, benefits and hospitality, or where an exception applies under this policy, seeking approval to accept the offer; and - the responsible provision of gifts, benefits and hospitality.

-Review & Update by: 18/03/2022 Last Reviewed: 18/03/2019 ORG-G 1.0 Version Changed: 18/03/2019 First Issue Date: 17/11/2011 Page 1 of Prompt Doc No: BCRH0000881 v6.0 UNCONTROLLED WHEN DOWNLOADED
+Review & Update by: 03/09/2023 Last Reviewed: 03/09/2020 ORG-G 1.0 Version Changed: 03/09/2020 First Issue Date: 17/11/2011 Page 1 of 17 Prompt Doc No: BCRH0000881 v7.0 UNCONTROLLED WHEN DOWNLOADED